 For more information, visit dshs.texas.gov/coronavirus.

-Masks are required for employees of businesses when individuals are unable to socially distance, and for individuals in healthcare settings.
+Masks are required for employees of businesses when individuals are unable to socially distance.
 Otherwise, masks are strongly recommended.
-Under Phased Guidelines 4.5, employers should design workplaces to maintain six feet of distance.
+Businesses shall post signage indicating that patrons are expected to wear masks.

 For more information, visit coronavirus.utah.gov.